What to do When Your Child is Absent from School

 Eligible students must complete the Sport Early Leavers Pass which is available to download from the Student Portal and present it to Mr Murray, Friday Sport Co-ordinator, prior to the day.

-Students without a Sport Early Leaver’s Pass must return to the College and attend tutor.
+Students without a Sport Early Leaver’s Pass must return to the College and attend their Home Room at the completion of the day.